Kalanga language: Classification and varieties

-TJI-LILIMA
+TTjiLilima

 TjiLilima is the Kalanga language dialect popularly used in everyday speech as well as in a lot of documentation made and developed in Botswana.
 The use and rise of this specific dialect was brought on by the population group that uses it.
 This population group includes people who come from the Southern parts of the Tutume district, the Tonota district as well as those from the country's North east district.
-Combined,the people of these districts speak the TjiLilima dialect and refer to themselves as either BaLilima or BaWhumbe.
+Combined, the people of these districts speak the TjiLilima dialect and refer to themselves as either BaLilima or BaWhumbe.
 This dialect has also managed to spill into the diaspora communities of Bulilima and Mangwe districts because of the closeness of the two (2) groups of people and communities with each other.
-The Bulilima-Mangwe area used to be a base for the Tjikalanga proper dialect(Tjindondondo), however the dialect is now facing being overshadowed by the TjiLilima.
+The Bulilima-Mangwe area used to be a base for the Tjikalanga proper dialect (Tjindondondo), but the dialect is now facing being overshadowed by the TjiLilima.

-TJI-GWIZI
+TjiGwizi

-This dialect derives its name from the settlement patterns of the language users who(unlike other Bakalanga people) preferred to settle where there are a lot of rivers(gwizi) and therefore adopting the name.The following most popular dialect of the Kalanga people is the TjiGwizi (sometimes referred to as TjiDeti).
+This dialect derives its name from the settlement patterns of the language users who (unlike other Bakalanga people) preferred to settle where there are a lot of rivers (gwizi) and therefore adopting the name.The following most popular dialect of the Kalanga people is the TjiGwizi (sometimes referred to as TjiDeti).
 Like the TjiLilima dialect, TjiGwizi was also made popular by its many speakers and users who are found in many villages and towns and also occupy large areas of land in present-day Botswana.
-This dialect is spoken and used in the northern parts of the Tutume District as well as all over the Boteti area, however there is not a lot of documentation written and produced in this specific dialect.
+This dialect is spoken and used in the northern parts of the Tutume District as well as all over the Boteti area, but there is not a lot of documentation written and produced in this specific dialect.

-TJI-TALAUNDA
+TjiTalaunda

 The third Kalanga language dialect worth noting is the dialect of the Batalaunda people who are also found in Botswana as well as in the country of Zimbabwe.
-In Botswana their majority population can be found in Serowe & Mahalapye villages where they have been living alongside the Ngwato tribe and other tribes for many years.
-In Zimbabwe this dialect can be found in the Matobo District as well as the Gwanda District.TjiTalaunda has striking similarities with both TjiGwizi and TjiLilima despite them being over 200 kilometres away from each other.
+In Botswana their majority population can be found in Serowe and Mahalapye villages where they have been living alongside the Ngwato tribe and other tribes for many years.
+In Zimbabwe this dialect can be found in the Matobo District as well as the Gwanda District.
+TjiTalaunda has striking similarities with both TjiGwizi and TjiLilima despite them being over 200 kilometres away from each other.
 The Batalaunda pride themselves in being the only Kalanga tribe using a singular totem which is the Moyo (heart).